-Official court reporters will be provided in felony criminal cases, criminal trials, juvenile, probate, family law, writ of habeas corpus matters, unlimited civil evidentiary trial testimony, writ of mandate, writ of mandate CEQA, recitation of unlimited civil case settlements, and any other proceedings in which an official court reporter is mandated by law.
+Official court reporters will be provided in felony criminal cases, criminal trials, juvenile, probate, family law, writ of habeas corpus matters, civil restraining orders under Code of Civil Procedure §§ 527.6, 527.8, and 527.85, and any other proceedings in which an official court reporter is mandated by law.

 The Riverside Superior Court will provide electronic recording services for traffic court trials and unlawful detainer proceedings.

 The Notice of Availability of Official Court Reporting Services identifies availability and unavailability of official court reporters for each department and is available on the court’s website under 'Availability of Official Court Reporters'.
 Official court reporters will be available from 8:00 a.m. to 4:00 p.m.

 In unlimited civil proceedings, a party who has received a fee waiver may request an official court reporter pursuant to California Rules of Court, rule 2.956(b)(3) at least 10 calendar days prior to a trial or hearing by submitting Judicial Council form FW-020.
 The court, for good cause, may shorten or waive the 10-day requirement.
 The clerk will notify the party as soon as possible if no official court reporter will be available.
 Given the general unavailability of official court reporters, final notice of the availability of a court reporter may not be known until the day of the hearing.